themukeshmahiya/Linux-slander/Linux run level.md

 # LINUX RUN LEVELS
-A run level is a state of init and the whole system that defines what system services are operating.
+A run level is a state of init and the whole system that defines what system services are operating.<br>
 Run levels are identified by numbers.

 1. Run Level 0 => The system can be safely powered off with no activity(system shutdown).